wwmoraes/site/SECURITY.md

 [create an issue][new-issue] or [report a vulnerability][new-sec-issue]
 - We request that you work with our security team and opt for [responsible disclosure][disclosure] using the guidelines below
-- All security related issues and pull requests you make should be tagged with "security" for easy identification
+- Tag with "security" all security-related issues and pull requests you make
 - Please monitor this repository and update your environment in a timely manner as we release patches and updates